Yo! I just want to make it clear up top that you should not base your understanding of Tourette’s on my personal situation.

 Why don’t you hold it while you are on stage?

 It’s like blinking!
 Most of the time you just blink without thinking about it, but you can hold your eyes open if you want to.
 When you try to hold your eyes open for an extended period of time, you feel the tension build up like you really need to blink.
 Then when you do blink, you have to do it a bunch.
 Imagine if you tried to hold your eyes open the entire time you are on stage telling jokes lol.
 It would be very difficult and you would probably break part way through.
-That is how the internal tension mechanism seems to work for Tourette’s.
+That is how the internal tension mechanism seems to work for my Tourette’s.
+Again, not everyone can do this!
+Many people are not able to hold the Tourette’s at all.

 Do you exaggerate it on stage?
 You mostly only curse between jokes, that’s seems too well timed.

-Right so, I don’t exaggerate it, but I do purposefully do the tics between jokes in order to release the tension that builds up.
-This is a practice called “Stimming” which is short for stimulating – often people with tics will stim because the tension release feels good in general, even if it hasn’t built up to an involuntary level.
-While actually telling a joke, I generally try to hold the tics, and then purposefully let the tension go in between speaking, so it’s less likely to interrupt what I’m saying.
+Right so, I don’t exaggerate it, but I do try to purposefully release the tension between jokes.
+I will even purposefully do a lighter tic like a tongue click, just to make sure the tension is released.
+Doing the tics on purpose is the practice called “Stimming” that I mentioned before – often people with tics will stim because the tension release feels good in general, even if it hasn’t built up to an involuntary level.
+While actually telling a joke, I generally try to hold the tics while talking, and then relieve the tension in between speaking, so it’s less likely to interrupt what I’m saying.
 This allows me to get rid of the tension that would otherwise pop more randomly, interrupting the jokes (which still happens, it’s not a fool proof science hahaha).

 How do you prove it’s not fake?